giannimperez/MessagingApp/README.md

 ### AI Message Suggestions
 ![msedge_lCdH7XNcTA](https://github.com/giannimperez/MessagingApp/assets/36053371/866bc01b-f7d5-4485-83de-f9b5f0d453a4)
-<p align="center">Use the AI Message Suggestion button (powered by OpenAi) to create a message suggestion, which can be tweaked before sending.</p>
-<p align="center">Message suggestions are created with the context of previous messages in order to provide more useful suggestions.</p>
+<p align="center">Use the AI Message Suggestion button (powered by OpenAI) to create a message suggestion, which can be tweaked before sending.
+Message suggestions are created with the context of previous messages in order to provide more useful suggestions.</p>

 ### Error Handling
 #### Toast for 400 responses: